 She nodded confidently, unfazed by my subsequent questions about preparation.
 I said I would think about it and later that evening I went looking for her home to confirm for the next day.
 I found the street and was close, but couldn't find the exact place.
 A neighbor girl saw me and came out.
 I said I was looking for Maria Magdalena(!)
 Suddenly, in a flourish a very effeminate man came bounding out behind the girl and gaily asked, "You want massage, darling?"

-I explained that I was interested in the cooking class.
-The girl asked what I wanted to learn, I said rendang, and this stopped the man in his tracks as up to this point he had been gazing at me with a hungry smile.
 "Rendang?!
 We are from Sumatra!"
 He summoned the girl to the kitchen and almost immediately a skillet was brought out with rendang and a spoon thrust at me to taste, as if they had been waiting for someone to ask.
 It was really good.
 Fantastic, even.
 Sometimes people cook it too quickly and the meat isn't as tender as it should be, but this was excellent.

 Noticing my appreciation, he (verbally) pounced.
 "That woman," he hissed, "She's not even from Sumatra".
 He became more boisterous, building to a crescendo (there must be a Spanish bullfighting word for this) and then the final insult: "She's from Java!"